renewalsa-websites/craft-template/docs/working-with-platform/deployment.md

 ## Simple .platform.app.yaml example

-If you are creating a WordPress site that does not require a front-end build step (no NPM, JS compilation, Sass etc) then the following example shows a stripped back `.platform.app.yaml` without all the build steps.
+If you are creating a Craft CMS site that does not require a front-end build step (no NPM, JS compilation, Sass etc) then the following example shows a stripped back `.platform.app.yaml` without all the build steps.

 ```yaml
 # Complete list of all available properties: https://docs.platform.sh/create-apps/app-reference.html